The Power of Mindfulness in Addiction Recovery

 How to become more mindful in addiction recovery

-It is realistic to find a practice that can be practiced regularly.
+It is realistic to find a practice that can be practised regularly.
 This way we don’t feel overwhelmed and give up on the practice before it becomes really beneficial.

 For example, rather than committing to meditating for 30 minutes every day, it is more realistic to aim for 5 minutes, 3x per week.
 As we begin to form this new habit, it becomes easier to build upon and more realistic to maintain over time.